-All forms will need to be signed, dated, and initialed (when appropriate) by both the student-athlete and parent/legal guardian.
-The Athletic Department suggest making a copy to turn in and families keeping the original.
+Please make sure all forms are signed, dated, and initialed (when appropriate) by both the student-athlete and parent/legal guardian.
+Missing items will slow the data entry down and forms will be returned for completion.
+Families will need to keep the originals.